marp-science/credo-anomalies/README.md

 # credo-anomalies

-The code directly forked from https://github.com/dzwiedziu-nkg/credo-anomalies Adapting to run on Google Colab without extra effort
+The code directly forked from https://github.com/dzwiedziu-nkg/credo-anomalies and adapted to run on Google Colab without extra effort.

 Insert the following code in the first cell of the Python Notebook: